YellPika/YellPika.github.io/_posts/2013-12-10-improving-monadic-regions.md

 from what I think is a major flaw: you can't pass resources to a new thread.
 I'm going to rectify that.

-Let's rework the semantics from scratch.
+Let's rework the API from scratch.
 What we want is a `Monad` that ensures that resources can't escape their scope.
 To achieve this, we utilize `RankNTypes`, and a phantom parameter:

 {% highlight haskell %}
 -- s is the scope variable